githubtraining/introduction-to-github-apps/responses/verbose.md

 TEXT:
 What's an app?
 How does this work on GitHub?
-Why would people use it?
+Why would people use it???

 <include SDLC ecosystem fit>
 "Essentially: If you use GitHub for any part of the SDLC, chances are you can automate the process."